 My work through these different lenses, and in these different contexts, has deepened my understanding of the complexities of childhoods, families, and communities; and the need for research and theory to be contextually grounded and socially relevant.
 My research, theoretical, and professional work is driven by and guided by these notions.

-- I am a doctoral candidate studying Developmental Psychology & Education at the Ontario Institute for Studies in Education’s Department of Applied Psychology and Human Development, University of Toronto (Canada).
-My doctoral work examines the quality of early primary environments at government schools in Pakistan, and how these early learning environments affect young children’s educational outcomes.
+- I am a doctoral candidate studying Developmental Psychology & Education at the Ontario Institute for Studies in Education‘s Department of Applied Psychology and Human Development, University of Toronto (Canada).
+I am currently completing my dissertation which examines the quality of early primary environments at government schools in Pakistan, and how these early learning environments affect young children’s educational outcomes.
 This is informing a contextually-grounded conceptualization of school readiness – ‘ready schools’ in particular – in Pakistan.